School Board Policy 903 -

 4. A central administrator, the building principal, an assistant principal, or a designee will follow this policy in determining whether or not permission will be granted for a visit to a school building.
 A central administrator will follow this policy in determining whether or not permission will be granted for a visit to a District facility that is not a school building.

-5. If permission for a visit is granted, the visitor will be given a visitor’s identification badge stating the visitor’s name and the location in the building where the visit will occur.
+5. If permission for a visit is granted, the visitor will be given a visitor’s identification badge/label stating the visitor’s name and the location in the building where the visit will occur.

-6. All visitors must wear the issued visitor identification badge in a conspicuous location at all times while in a District facility.
+6. All visitors must wear the issued visitor identification badge/label in a conspicuous location at all times while in a District facility.

-8. Upon completing a visit, a visitor must return to the administrative office or reception desk, return the visitor’s identification badge, sign his/her name on the same form that was signed upon entering the building, and state the time of his/her departure.
+8. Upon completing a visit, a visitor must return to the administrative office or reception desk, return any reusable visitor’s identification badge issued to the visitor, sign their name on the same form that was signed upon entering the building, and state the time of their departure.

 1. Parents who wish to observe their child in the classroom during the regular school day must schedule the visit at least three (3) school days in advance with the building principal.

-2. A central administrator or building principal may consider the allowance of additional time beyond two visits if he or she deems it appropriate.
+2. A central administrator or building principal may consider the allowance of additional time beyond two visits if they deem is appropriate.

 3. A central administrator, building principal, assistant principal, or designee may reschedule or terminate any visit in the event of an emergency or unforeseen circumstance.